-- Permanent Academic Records are digitized and stored on a secure network.

-- Refund policies provide guidance for ensuring that financial refunds are processed timely and consistently and in accordance with MBU policy and applicable federal, state and accreditation requirements.
-In the event that a catastrophic event occurs, the university maintains the authority to enact additional financial refunds to students that are deemed appropriate during such circumstances.
+- Permanent Academic Records are digitized and stored on a secure network. - Refund policies provide guidance for ensuring that financial refunds are processed timely and consistently and in accordance with MBU policy

-- Emergency Operations Plan (EOP) and the IT
+Emergency Operations Plan (EOP) and the IT

 Systems Disaster Recovery Plans provide detail

 emergency instructions for MBU faculty, staff,

 students, and visitors to ensure safety and

 protection of property during fire, sever

 weather, loss of utilities, and other

 emergencies.